 Chris realised that the way in which scientists tested kawakawa was quite different to how it is used in rongoā.
 The article recounts the steps Chris took to test his hypothesis and his results in proving kawakawa’s anti-inflammatory properties.
 It also shows the value of a holistic approach to investigations – one that combines mātauranga Māori with science.

-Check your school library for the article from the 2015 Level 3 Connected journal, ‘Fact or fiction?’, download it as a google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2015 Level 3 Connected journal, ‘Fact or Fiction?’, download it as a google slide presentation or order it from the Ministry of Education.

 Teacher support material and reusable content

 The teacher support material (TSM) can be downloaded from TKI (Word and PDF files available).
 The material outlines key nature of science and key science ideas profiled in the article.
 It also explores how the article supports students to develop the science capability ‘critique evidence’.
 The material provides two activities that explore native plants used as rongoā and some of the ethical issues involved with the use of cultural knowledge for commercial purposes.